jncraton/BWMetaAI/README.md

 Else is not yet supported.

+### multirun blocks

+Blocks of code can be run asyncronously as follows:

+    multirun:
+        upgrade(1, Protoss Ground Weapons)
+        wait(5000)
+        upgrade(2, Protoss Ground Weopons)

+    train(5, Zealot)

+A stop command is added at the end of the block automatically.

+### multirun_loop blocks

+Loops can be run asyncronously as follows:

+    multirun_loop:
+        if enemyowns(Dark Templar):
+            build_finish(1, Forge)
+            build_start(2, Photon Cannon)

+The block will automatically repeat after a wait of 75.

 ### message(string)

 Displays the string as a message from the AI.
 This does not require a block to jump to like debug() does.